onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>Input data tensor from previous layer; Must be a 4-D tensor of size (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and width.</dd>
+<dd>Input data tensor from previous layer; has size (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and width.
+Note that this is for the 2D image.
+Otherwise the size is (N x C x D1 x D2 ... x Dn). </dd>
 </dl>

 #### Outputs